alexyorke/alexyorke.github.io/_posts/2020-02-02-actually-install-macos-windows-virtualbox.md

 ---
 title: "Actually install macOS in Virtual Box on Windows"
 date: 2020-02-02
+description: "A step-by-step guide to installing macOS in VirtualBox on Windows (no Mac required), including tooling setup and common pitfalls."
 ---

 Installing macOS on a VM in Windows is surprisingly complicated.
 Tutorials after tutorial after tutorial, guides that say that they’ve went through all of the tutorials and say that this one is a combination of all of them and it works, those that are outdated, those which were published last year, iBoot, Hackintosh, using a mac to download parts of the installer, none of which worked for me.
 Error after error after error, googling each error and then come up to more and more errors.
 I’ve finally found a solution.